 Our EYFS, KS1 and Lower KS2 classrooms are all on one level.
-Our Year 6 classrooms and two of our Year 5 classrooms are located on the first floor but a lift and accessible toilets are available.
+Our Year 5/6 classrooms are located on the first floor but a lift and accessible toilets are available.
 In addition, we have a wet room and accessible toilet, with a changing table located close to our KS1 and Lower KS2 classrooms.